top of page

 How Nature Opens Doors to Spiritual Experience

-Simplicity and stillness: Natural settings strip away distractions, allowing space for reflection and inner listening.
+• Simplicity and stillness: fewer demands and interruptions leave space for reflection and inner listening

 The Role of Spiritual Directors in Nature-Based Journeys